Homotopy invariant presheaves with framed transfers: Introduction

 \section{Introduction}

+The main goal of the Voevodsky theory on framed correspondences (see~\cite[Introduction]{Voe2}) is to suggest a new approach to the stable motivic homotopy theory $SH(k)$ more amenable to explicit calculations.
+Inspired by the Voevodsky theory~\cite{Voe2}, the authors introduce and develop the theory of framed motives of algebraic varieties in~\cite{GP3}.
+One of the main purposes of the theory~\cite{GP3} is to give {\it explicit\/} computations of the suspension spectra/bispectra of smooth algebraic varieties in terms of {\it explicit\/} motivic spaces with framed correspondences.
+One of the {\it key steps\/} in the computations of~\cite{GP3} is Theorem~\ref{thm1} proved in this paper.
+Theorem~\ref{thm1} is also inspired by Voevodsky's paper~\cite{Voe1}.

-The main result can be restated in terms of $\bb ZF_*$-presheaves of abelian groups on smooth varieties.
+The main result, Theorem~\ref{thm1}, can be reformulated in terms of $\bb ZF_*$-presheaves of abelian groups on smooth algebraic varieties $Sm/k$.
 Recall that $\bb ZF_*(k)$ is defined in~\cite{GP3} as an additive category whose objects are those of $Sm/k$ and Hom-groups are defined as follows.
 We set for every $n\geq 0$ and $X,Y\in Sm/k$,

 where $Z_1,Z_2$ are supports of correspondences.
 In other words, $\bb ZF_n(X,Y)$ is a free abelian group generated by the framed correspondences of level $n$ with connected supports.
 We then set

 The canonical morphisms $Fr_*(X,Y) \to \Hom_{\bb ZF_*(k)}(X,Y)$ define a functor $R: Fr_*(k) \to \bb ZF_*(k)$, which is the identity on objects.
 For any $\bb A^1$-invariant quasi-stable $\bb ZF_*$-presheaf of abelian groups $\cc F$ the functor $\cc F \circ R: Fr_*(k)^{\op} \to Ab$ is $\bb A^1$-invariant quasi-stable radditive framed presheaf of abelian groups.